 But continuing to a graphical desktop (

-The closest to the 1.75GHz single-core Pentium M from the 2005 laptop that I can find an equivalent benchmark for suggests that the old CPU had significantly less than 30% of the power of the old one.
-Since that laptop died years ago, I can’t do a side-by-side comparison.
+The closest to the 1.75GHz single-core Pentium M from the 2005 laptop that I can find an equivalent benchmark for suggests that the old CPU had significantly less than 30% of the power of this new one.
+Since that laptop died years ago, I can't do a side-by-side comparison.
 But thinking it over, I strongly suspect that the newer Acer laptop with Arch linux is actually faster than the older Vaio was with ancient Debian.
-I suppose that a 30s boot time would have seemed incredible a decade ago.
+I guess that a 30s boot time would have seemed incredible a decade ago.

 The Computational Hedonic Treadmill

-I am much happier with the laptop now.
-It’s quicker with Arch than it was with lubuntu, and both were miles ahead of Windows.
-But I made a mistake in thinking that the slow computer was a case of Moore’s law vs Wirth’s law.
+The laptop is usable now.
+It's quicker with Arch than it was with lubuntu, and both were miles ahead of Windows.
+But I made a mistake in thinking that the slow computer was a case of Moore's law vs Wirth's law.

 I just hadn't noticed over the years how far my own expectations of the computer's speed had also increased.